R3tr0BoiDX/tmr/README.md

 'm' = minutes, without leading zero
 's' = seconds, without leading zero
 'f' = miliseconds, you can also more than than tenths (e.g. hundredths or thousandth)

+##To-Do
+Adding an option in the main menu, to leave the program without "Ctrl + C"